Purine Biosynthesis in Disease-Causing Organisms

 Dr. Skip Brenzovich joined the faculty at Roanoke College in 2011.
 He received his B.S. in chemistry from the College of William and Mary and his Ph.D. in organic chemistry from the Scripps Research Institute in La Jolla, CA. Dr. Brenzovich then completed a post-doctoral fellowship at the University of California, Berkeley, designing new reactions involving gold.
 Dr. Brenzovich's research interests focus on the interplay of the organic and biological molecules and metals, both inside and out of the reaction flask.

 Investigations of Antibiotic Resistance in the Bacterium that Causes Tuberculosis

 Tuberculosis is a terrible disease that is responsible for more than one million deaths each year (World Health Organization).
 The management of this disease has been complicated by the infectious agent developing resistance to many of the antibiotics used to treat it.
 We aim to produce, purify, and characterize proteins that contribute to the various resistances demonstrated by this bacterium.
 By doing so, we hope to gain understanding that would help other research groups produce better antibiotics or use current antibiotics in a more effective manner.

 Dr. Johann received his B.A. from Hamline University in biology and chemistry.
 He earned his Ph.D. in chemistry from the California Institute of Technology (Caltech).
 He had a seven year career in biotechnology where he was a scientist, project manager, and the director of a research group.
 After leaving industry, he taught for four years at Radford University and is now pleased to be a member of the Roanoke College Department of Chemistry.
-His hobbies include cooking, reading science fiction, playing games with his 6 year old son, and singing to his newborn daughter.
+His hobbies include cooking, reading science fiction, playing games with his 7 year old son, and singing to his 1 year old daughter.

 Other Opportunities to do Research (Non-URAP)